ultraleettech/currency-rates/README.md

 Creating your own driver is easy.
 To get started, copy the `src/Providers/FixerProvider.php` file to your Laravel project, and name it by the service you want to support.
 Let's call it `FooProvider` and save it as `app/Currency/FooProvider.php`.

 Now, edit the contents of the file to rename the class and provide your implementation.
-You will notice, that the only methods implemented there are `latest` and `historical` - you should never need to override any fluent interface methods, as those are simply proxies for the lower level `latest`/`historical` calls issued by the `get` method in `AbstractProvider`.
+You will notice that the only methods implemented there are `latest` and `historical` - you should never need to override any of the fluent interface methods, since those are simply proxies for the lower level `latest`/`historical` calls issued by the `get` method in `AbstractProvider`.

-If the API you are connecting to requires configuration (such as an App ID or API key), you can access the data passed via the `AbstractProvider::configure()` method in `$this->config`.
+If the API you are connecting to requires any configuration (such as an app ID or API key), you can access the data passed via the `AbstractProvider::configure()` method stored in `$this->config`.

 ### Laravel

-Finally, you will need to register your new provider.
+Finally, you will need to register your new driver.
 To do so, either create a new Laravel service provider, or use your application service provider in `app/Providers/AppServiceProvider.php`.
 Add the following to the boot() method:

 ```php
 use Ultraleet\CurrencyRates\CurrencyRatesManager;